Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Introduction

-In this article, we mainly use three different methods inspired by the literature.
+We mainly use three different methods inspired by the literature.
 First, we diagonalize the Hamiltonian in the more regular case, which is a particular case of the diagonalization of a general quadratic Hamiltonian realized in \cite{nam_diagonalization_2016} (previous works on the subject include \cite{friedrichs_mathematical_1953, lewin_bogoliubov_2015, kato_friedrichs-berezin_1967}).
 Due to the special form of our Hamiltonian, following ideas of \cite{grech_excitation_2013}, we are able to give a more explicit diagonalization of the Hamiltonian.
 Then, to renormalize the Hamiltonian, we use the renormalization of the one-particle operator, which can be found in \cite{kiselev_rank_1995, derezinski_renormalization_2002}.
 Finally, we use integral formulas several times to study roots of operators.
-These are the generalization of a formula found in \cite{ravn_christiansen_random_2021}, following \cite{benedikter_optimal_2020}.
+These formulas are the generalization of an equality found in \cite{ravn_christiansen_random_2021}, following \cite{benedikter_optimal_2020}.